-- The best portable solar chargers have multiple ports which is important if you have more than one device to juice up.
+- The best portable solar chargers have multiple ports which are important if you have more than one device to juice up.

-Check out our best picks for solar-powered phone chargers below and make sure they’re compatible with your phone before purchasing!
+Check out our top choices when it comes to solar-powered phone chargers below and ditch your current portable that needs just as much charging as your smartphone does — just don’t forget to make sure your choice is compatible with your phone before purchasing!

 1. Big Blue Solar Charger

 Big Blue makes multiple solar chargers and this one contains three USB ports, which is great for a family camping trip or a day at the beach.
 It is lightweight and easy to store in a backpack.
-The special PET polymer surface is waterproof, fog-proof, and the ports are covered by a cloth shield and a rubber proofing.
+The special PET-polymer surface is waterproof, fog-proof, and the ports are covered by a cloth shield and rubber proofing.
 So don’t worry about a little rain or wet, your solar charger will be just fine.
-Big Blue is a great option for those going on a long trip away from home or any charging stations.

 The X-Dragon portable solar charger has 20 watts of solar power which means it can charge a phone and an iPad at the same time — and that’s a lot of juice.
 So if you have bigger devices that need charging this is a great option for you.
 If you’re headed off for a long car trip or just want to keep the iPad charged for a movie night, the X-Dragon has you covered.